Country Portrait Denmark

 A. Digitization and the Danish welfare state

 The last thirty years Denmark has pursued a comprehensive digitization strategy and has consistently since 2014 been marked as number 1 regarding digitization in the European Union (Hjelholt & Schou 2017: 13).
 Behind this achievement lies three decades of work from successive Danish governments to implement and utilize new digital technologies.
-The following section will describe the historical developments in three separate periods: the first from 1993 until 2001, the second from 2001 until 2016.
-The chapter will conclude with a brief overview over key debates in Danish research about the impact of digitization on street-level bureaucracy.
+The following section will describe the historical developments in two separate periods: the first from 1993 until 2001, the second from 2001 until 2016.
+The chapter will conclude with a brief overview over key debates in Danish and international research about the impact of digitization on street-level bureaucracy.

 B. Digitization of the Danish Welfare State in a historical perspective

 From 1993 to 2001 the government’s digital policy was placed under the supervision of the Ministry of Science and Technology (Forsknings- og teknologiministeriet) (Hjelholt & Schou 2017: 57).
 The second period began in 2001, when digitalization was re-positioned under the supervision of the Ministry of Finance, which later formed and directed the Agency of Digitization in 2011.
 Since 2017 and until present day (2019) digitization has received significant attention by parliament and government institutions.
-In 2018 the Danish parliament passed a bill that instructed that all new laws should be evaluated as to whether they were digital friendly.
+In 2018 the Danish parliament formulated a cross-party agreement that instructed that all new laws should be evaluated as to whether they were digital friendly.
 Digitization has become an integral part of the legal and political agenda.

 Period I: 1993-2001 Digitalization under the supervision of the Ministry of Science and Technology